Law Firms and Accounting Practices

-Most firms do not have an AI problem.
-They have an intake problem, a document-routing problem, a reminder problem, or a follow-up problem.
-Shore AI helps law firms and accounting practices clean up the operational work that keeps smart people stuck doing repetitive admin instead of billable or client-facing work.
+Most firms do not have a technology problem.
+They have an intake problem, a document-request problem, a reminder problem, or a client-update problem.
+Shore AI helps clean up that operational work while legal, tax, financial, confidentiality, and final-client communication decisions stay with qualified people inside the firm.

 New client or matter intake still depends on staff retyping everything